thatjuancodes/worshiplead/docs/SUPABASE_SETUP.md

   );

 CREATE POLICY "Users can delete songs in their organization" ON songs FOR DELETE USING (
     organization_id IN (
       SELECT organization_id FROM organization_memberships
+      WHERE user_id = auth.uid() AND status = 'active'
+    )
+  );

+-- Worship services policies (organization-based access) CREATE POLICY "Users can view services in their organization" ON worship_services FOR SELECT USING (
+    organization_id IN (
+      SELECT organization_id FROM organization_memberships
+      WHERE user_id = auth.uid() AND status = 'active'
+    )
+  );

+CREATE POLICY "Users can create services in their organization" ON worship_services FOR INSERT WITH CHECK (
+    organization_id IN (
+      SELECT organization_id FROM organization_memberships
+      WHERE user_id = auth.uid() AND status = 'active'
+    )
+  );

+CREATE POLICY "Users can update services in their organization" ON worship_services FOR UPDATE USING (
+    organization_id IN (
+      SELECT organization_id FROM organization_memberships
+      WHERE user_id = auth.uid() AND status = 'active'
+    )
+  );

+CREATE POLICY "Users can delete services in their organization" ON worship_services FOR DELETE USING (
+    organization_id IN (
+      SELECT organization_id FROM organization_memberships